GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

 This page can be hosted anywhere and the same page can be shared for multiple IAP resources or ever GCP projects.

-The `gcip-iap-js` module is provided to abstract the underlying communication between GCIP and IAP on that authentication page.
+The `gcip-iap` module is provided to abstract the underlying communication between GCIP and IAP on that authentication page.
 This will expose callbacks for UI and authentication related logic.
 You will be able to build your own authentication UI on top of this via